blakeblackshear/frigate/docs/docs/frigate/installation.md

 - `/config`: Used to store the Frigate config file and sqlite database.
 You will also see a few files alongside the database file while Frigate is running.
 - `/media/frigate/clips`: Used for snapshot storage.
 In the future, it will likely be renamed from `clips` to `snapshots`.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
 - `/media/frigate/recordings`: Internal system storage for recording segments.
 The file structure here cannot be modified and isn't intended to be browsed or managed manually.
+- `/media/frigate/exports`: Storage for clips and timelapses that have been exported via the WebUI or API.
 - `/tmp/cache`: Cache location for recording segments.
 Initial recordings are written here before being checked and converted to mp4 and moved to the recordings folder.
 - `/dev/shm`: It is not recommended to modify this directory or map it with docker.
 This is the location for raw decoded frames in shared memory and it's size is impacted by the `shm-size` calculations below.